 - 7.10.
-A controlled area is "A defined area in which specific protection measures and safety provisions are or could be required for controlling exposures or preventing the spread of contamination in normal working conditions, and preventing or limiting the extent of potential exposures."
-[2].
-A supervised area is "A defined area not designated as a controlled area but for which occupational exposure conditions are kept under review, even though specific protection measures or safety provisions are not normally needed."
-[2].
+A controlled area is defined in GSR Part 3 [2] as "A defined area in which specific protection measures and safety provisions are or could be required for controlling exposures or preventing the spread of contamination in normal working conditions, and preventing or limiting the extent of potential exposures."
+A supervised area is defined in GSR Part 3 [2] as "A defined area not designated as a controlled area but for which occupational exposure conditions are kept under review, even though specific protection measures or safety provisions are not normally needed."
 Requirements for controlled areas and supervised areas are established in paras 3.88-3.92 of GSR Part 3 [2], and associated recommendations are provided in GSG-7 [3]. - 7.11.
 The area around a moving conveyance is not normally designated as a controlled area or supervised area, but areas within a conveyance might be considered as such by applying measures similar to those that are applicable in a controlled area or in a supervised area.
 For storage in transit, controlled areas and supervised areas are commonly designated.
 However, for scheduled and non-scheduled stops and overnight stops during road transport, such areas are not normally designated.
 Instead, other measures should be implemented, such as parking a vehicle carrying a package containing radioactive material away from areas that are regularly occupied by members of the public.
-If a stop occurs at an authorized facility (e.g. at a nuclear facility), the applicable requirements of that facility should be observed. - 7.12.
+If a stop occurs at an authorized facility (e.g. at a nuclear facility), the applicable requirements of that facility should be observed.

+7.12.
 Paragraph 566(b) of the Transport Regulations states: